 In June and December 2015, The Weather Channel recorded impairment charges related to goodwill.
-In 2015, we recorded expenses of \$333 million that represented NBCUniversal's proportionate share of these impairment charges in equity in net income (losses) of investees, net in our consolidated statement of income.
+In 2015, we recorded expenses of \$333 million that represented our proportionate share of these impairment charges in equity in net income (losses) of investees, net.